ChouguleAnkita13/Flutter_ToDoList_App/to_do_list_app/README.md

 # To-Do List App

 A simple and elegant To-Do List application built using Flutter, designed to help you keep track of your tasks and manage your time effectively.
+This application follows the MVC (Model-View-Controller) architecture for a structured and maintainable codebase.

 ## Screenshots